DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/ExcelPivotGridCell/columnIndex.md

 ---
 ---
 ##### shortDescription
-The position of a cell's column.
+A zero-based index that indicates the position of the cell's column.

 ---
 <!-- Description goes here -->